Back to Recipes

 Directions

-Heat a large pot or Dutch oven over medium-high heat.
-Add the ground pork and cook, breaking it up with a wooden spoon, until browned and cooked through (no longer pink), 5 to 7 minutes.
+1. Heat a large pot or Dutch oven over medium-high heat.
+Add 1 pound ground pork and cook, breaking it up with a wooden spoon, until browned and cooked through (no longer pink), 5 to 7 minutes.
 Using a slotted spoon, transfer the pork to a plate and set aside, leaving the pork fat in the pot.

-Reduce the heat to medium and add the garlic, shallots, and mushrooms.
+2. Reduce the heat to medium and add 4 garlic cloves, 1/2 cup finely chopped shallots, and 1 cup sliced shiitake mushrooms.
 Cook, stirring, until the shallots and mushrooms are tender, 3 to 4 minutes.
-Add the sesame oil, red pepper flakes, cayenne, and crushed Sichuan peppercorns and cook, stirring often, until the spices are lightly toasted and fragrant, about 1 minute.
+Add 1 tablespoon toasted sesame oil, 1 teaspoon crushed red pepper flakes, 1 teaspoon cayenne pepper, and 1 teaspoon Sichuan peppercorns and cook, stirring often, until the spices are lightly toasted and fragrant, about 1 minute.

-Add the miso and stir until well combined.
-While stirring, gradually pour in 1 cup of the broth and stir until the miso is mixed in well.
-Pour in the remaining 3 cups broth, the coconut milk, and coconut aminos.
+3. Add 1/4 cup gluten-free white miso and stir until well combined.
+While stirring, gradually pour in 1 cup low-sodium beef broth and stir until the miso is mixed in well.
+Pour in the remaining 3 cups low-sodium beef broth, 1 cup unsweetened full-fat coconut milk, and 2 tablespoons coconut aminos.
 Return the cooked pork and any of its juices to the pot.
-Add the bamboo shoots, green onions, and lime juice.
+Add one 14-ounce can bamboo shoots, 1 cup thinly sliced green onions, and 2 tablespoons freshly squeezed lime juice.
 Taste and season with salt and black pepper.
 Bring the broth to a boil, then reduce the heat to a simmer, cover, and continue to cook while you prepare the eggs and noodles.

-Set up a bowl of ice and water and set aside.
+4. Set up a bowl of ice and water and set aside.
 Bring a medium saucepan of water to a boil.
-Using a slotted spoon, carefully lower the eggs into the boiling water and cook for 6½ minutes.
+Using a slotted spoon, carefully lower 4 large eggs into the boiling water and cook for 61/2 minutes.
 Transfer the eggs to the ice water to cool.

-Add the ramen noodles to the boiling water and cook according to the package directions.
+5. Add 5 ounces gluten-free ramen noodles to the boiling water and cook according to the package directions.

-To serve: Divide the cooked ramen noodles among four bowls.
+6. To serve: Divide the cooked ramen noodles among four bowls.
 Ladle the soup over the noodles.
 Peel the soft-boiled eggs, halve them, and place them in the ramen.
-Garnish with the nori strips and toasted sesame seeds.
+Garnish with 1/2 cup thinly sliced nori strips and toasted sesame seeds.